 Duration: 15 minutes.

 Cost: Free of charge (unless you wish to purchase an eel feeding pole for $1.00).

 Ngā Manu Nature Reserve is a very special place with Kāpiti’s largest remnant of coastal lowland swamp forest.
 On this tour you will explore our native bush walk with a knowledgeable guide and discover what makes the Ngā Manu Reserve habitat unique and learn about our native flora and fauna.
 The tour will be tailored to suit the group on the day and as a result can vary in length.

-Time: 2:15 pm on summer weekends and public holidays – Meet at the eel feeding pond after the 2:00 pm eel talk.
+Time: 2:15 pm on all public holidays, weekends during spring/summer , and Sundays only in autumn and winter – Meet at the eel feeding pond after the 2:00 pm eel talk.